ossf/security-reviews/README.md

  * Vulnerabilities must already be disclosed publicly (preferably via a CVE) AND either (a) it must be fixed OR (b) at least 90 days must have passed since it was publicly disclosed.
 For reviews that don't describe or reference vulnerabilities, all content should be acceptable.

-For examples, please see the [Disclosure Policy](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy) in the [Wiki](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy).
+For a more detailed Disclosure Policy with examples of acceptable and non-acceptable security reviews, please see the [Disclosure Policy](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy) in the [Wiki](https://github.com/ossf/security-reviews/wiki/Disclosure-Policy).
 If you are ever unsure, we encourage you to seek guidance by opening an issue (please do not provide specifics), and a maintainer will advise on the most appropriate course.

 ## Motivation